helio4/ass2vtt/README.md

 * Strikeout/Strikethrough text.

 # ⚠Final note⚠
 **This project is no longer being maintained, so if you are interested in Format3 (now also called YTT) conversion, I wholeheartedly encourage you to check arc's [YTSubConverter](https://github.com/arcusmaximus/YTSubConverter).
-Not only is being actively maintained but it's also richer in features.**
+Not only it's being actively maintained but it's also richer in features.**